Henry-Johnson-100/Sakana-Interpreter/README.md

         )>
         >(trout
             >( +
-              >("You see how I can now reference the encrusted id where want inside this scope? ")>
+              >("You see how I can now reference the encrusted id where I want inside this scope? ")>
               >(x)>
             )>
           >(trout